 - A collaborative approach with our supply chain, which encourages transparency.
 We will provide appropriate support, guidance and monitoring to tackle any reported issue.
 Serious or repeated violations may result in a termination of supply, reduced volume of business or non-inclusion in future tender opportunities;

-- Annual training for key stakeholders within Zenith;
+- On-going training for key stakeholders within Zenith.;

 - A supplier lifecycle and procurement policy incorporating pre-contractual supplier due diligence, comprehensive contractual agreements and periodic review;

-- An Environmental, Social and Governance (ESG) policy outlining our commitment to combatting slavery and human trafficking;
+- An Environmental, Social and Governance (ESG) policy outlining our commitment to upholding human rights including combatting slavery and human trafficking;

 - Supplier Code of Conduct;